Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-As a model-free, information-theoretic measure, PTD-TE is broadly applicable to various types of nonlinear networks.
-To demonstrate its generality and robustness, we apply PTD-TE to four representative 100-node networks: the Lorenz network, logistic network, Rössler network, and linear recurrent neural network (LRNN).
-Each network has random connectivity with a density of 25\% (see \textit{Methods} for details on network dynamics).
-Notably, although these networks models do not inherently generate spikes, their continuous-valued time series can be converted into surrogate spike trains by applying appropriate thresholds.
+As a model-free, information-theoretic measure, PDIF is broadly applicable to various types of nonlinear networks.
+To demonstrate its generality and robustness, we apply PDIF to four representative 100-node networks: the Lorenz network, logistic network, Rössler network, and random recurrent neural network (RNN).
+Each network has random connectivity with a density of 25\% (see Methods for details about network dynamics).
+Notably, although these network models do not inherently generate spikes, their continuous-valued time series can be converted into surrogate spike trains by applying an appropriate threshold.